GearHost/Docs/scaling-reserved.md

 ####Designed for higher traffic sites

+Instances disperse your site across multiple servers allowing for traffic to be directed to lower volume servers which will let your users load your site faster.

 Our instances allow for sites that demand more resources to spread out their requests to multiple server clusters to allow them to function quicker.
 Each instance is a clustered cloud server that will serve your cloudSites applications.

 If you are experiencing slow load times we highly recommend increasing the number of instances on your site.